modeldatarcn/modeldatarcn.github.io/index.md

 ### Gretchen Mullendore, University of North Dakota, Atmospheric Sciences, co-PI
 Dr. Mullendore has used a range of mesoscale models throughout her research career (e.g., UW-COMMAS, WRF).
 She has used models for many different outcomes, ranging from idealized sensitivity studies to real-time operational forecasting.
-Dr. Mullendore teaches graduate-level classes in NWP and is a member of the Unidata Strategic Advisory Committee.
+Dr. Mullendore is the Director of the Mesoscale and Microscale Meteorology Lab (MMM) at NCAR.

 ### Elisa Murillo, Univeristy of Oklahoma, School of Meteorology
 Ms. Murillo is a PhD candidate in the School of Meteorology at the University of Oklahoma working with Dr. Cameron Homeyer.
 Her research interests focus on tropopause-penetrating convection, and her model experience includes a variety of science objectives, such as idealized sensitivity studies of mesoscale models and global ensemble models (e.g. CESM).